arthurrogado/drawingminiappbot/readme.md

 3. loadRoute():
     - fetch for html, css and js files, and append them into main tag.

+All pages must be in /pages folder, and must have the same name (like /pages/home.html, /pages/home.css, /pages/home.js).
+This is because loadRoute() function will look for these files in this way.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more information.